-Use of Force in California State Juvenile Detention Facilities Has Jumped Threefold Since Court Monitoring Ended
+Use of force in California state juvenile detention facilities has jumped threefold since court monitoring ended

 In 2016, California’s state agency for juvenile justice seemed to be experiencing an upward swing.
-After more than a decade of court monitoring, mandated as part of a lawsuit over the abuse of youth detainees, poor medical care, and a lack of rehabilitative programs for them, the state boasted that conditions in its juvenile detention facilities had drastically improved.
-The agency had adequately come into compliance with the terms of the lawsuit settlement, a state court judge ruled, which meant that monitoring by
+After more than a decade of court monitoring, mandated as part of a lawsuit over the abuse of youth detainees, poor medical care, and a lack of rehabilitative programs for the detainees, the state boasted that conditions in its juvenile detention facilities had drastically improved.
+The agency had adequately come into compliance with the terms of the lawsuit settlement, a state court judge ruled, which meant monitoring by

 the court-appointed special master would finally end.
 The Division of Juvenile Justice, as the state’s corrections secretary put it at the time, had “transformed itself into a national leader run by a staff that believes in rehabilitation.”